Pongo Resume

 What particular job are you looking for?
 In what industry?
 For what kind of company?
 New graduates have a lot of trouble with these questions, partly because many are not even 100% sure what jobs they want.

-Since we’re in a recession, you’ll be told to not be picky.
+Since you are new to the job market, you’ll be told to not be picky.
 But believe it or not, sending 50 resumes every day to random companies in random industries will not yield the best results.

 Here’s what you should be doing now: